HerodotusDev/hdp-cairo/README.md

 ## Running

-Before running the program, we need to make the program inputs available.
-The inputs are passed via the file `hdp_input.json` which is localed in the hdp root directory.
-The inputs can be generated with the [HDP CLI](https://github.com/HerodotusDev/hdp).
-Example inputs can be found in `tests/hdp/fixtures`.
+Before running the program, prepare the input data.
+The inputs are provided via the `hdp_input.json` file located in the root directory of the HDP project.
+These inputs can be generated using the [HDP CLI](https://github.com/HerodotusDev/hdp).
+Example inputs are available in `tests/hdp/fixtures`.

-Once the inputs are available, run the program by running:
+To run the program, use:

 ```bash
 make run-hdp
 ```

-The program now output the results root and tasks root.
-These can then be used to extract the results from the on-chain contract.
+The program will output the results root and tasks root.
+These roots can be used to extract the results from the on-chain contract.

-## How it works
+## How It Works

-Cairo HDP essentially runs in three stages.
-In the first stage, all of the passed state is verified.
-Once the state is deemed valid, the program will run the defined tasks on the data.
-As the last step, the tasks and results are added to a merkle tree, returning the respective roots as output.
+Cairo HDP operates in three main stages.
+First, it verifies the passed state.
+Upon validation, it executes the defined tasks on the data.
+Finally, the tasks and results are added to a Merkle tree, returning the respective roots as output.

 ### 1. Verification

-There are a number of different verification steps that can be run.
-Internally, they are run sequentially in the following order:
+Verification involves several sequential steps:

 #### a: Header Verification

-The first verification step is to verify the validity of the passed headers.
-This is done by recreating the MMR root, proving that every header is included in the MMR.
-Since the Herodotus header accumulator stores every Ethereum header, we can use it to verify the validity of the headers.
+The first step is to verify the validity of the passed headers by recreating the MMR root, proving each header's inclusion in the MMR.
+Since the Herodotus header accumulator stores every Ethereum header, it verifies the headers' validity.

 #### b: Account and Storage Slot Verification

-The second verification step is to verify the validity of the passed account and storage slot data.
-This can be achieved by verifying MPT proofs, with the state_root from the respective header.
+The second step is to verify the passed account and storage slot data's validity by checking MPT proofs against the state root from the respective header.

 ### 2. Computation

-Currently, there are three different operators available.
-These are:
+Currently, the following operators are available:

 - `min`: Returns the minimum value of the passed data.
 - `max`: Returns the maximum value of the passed data.
 - `sum`: Returns the sum of the passed data.
 - `avg`: Returns the average of the passed data.
 - `count_if`: Returns the number of elements that satisfy a condition.
+- `slr`: Returns the best-fit linear regression predicted point for the supplied data.

-It must be noted, that these operations can be run on any field that we verified in the previous stage.
-This means its currently possible to run these aggregation functions on non-numerical values like addresses or hashes, e.g. `parent_hash` of a header.
+These operations can be performed on any verified field, including non-numerical values like addresses or hashes, such as the `parent_hash` of a header.

 ### 3. Output Roots

-As a last step, the results and tasks are added to a merkle tree.
-The roots of these trees are then returned as output.
-The results can then be extracted from the on-chain contract by providing the respective roots.
-This wil enable the generation of multiple aggregations in a single execution.
-The roots can then be used to extract the results on-chain.
+In the final step, the results and tasks are added to a Merkle tree, and the roots of these trees are returned as output.
+These roots can be used to extract the results from the on-chain contract, enabling multiple aggregations in a single execution.

-## Adding a custom aggregation function
+## Adding a Custom Aggregation Function

+To add a new aggregation function:

+1. Add the function to `src/tasks/aggregate_functions`.
-To add a new aggregation function, add it to `src/hdp/tasks/aggregate_functions`.
-Next, the function must then be integrated into the flow of datalake tasks handler.
-This will require an addition to the parameter decoder, and the execute fucntion.
-Currently only `BlockSampled` datalakes are used.
+2. Integrate the function into the datalake tasks handler by updating the parameter decoder and the `execute` function.
+3. Define the `fetch_trait` function for this aggregation functionality.

+## Adding a Custom Cairo1 Module

+HDP can dynamically load Cairo1 programs at runtime, allowing the creation of Cairo1 modules with aggregate function logic.
+To add a Cairo1 module:

+1. Create a new Scarb project in `src/cairo1/`.
+2. Add the new aggregation function file to `src/tasks/aggregate_functions`.
+3. Define the `fetch_trait` function appropriate for this aggregation functionality.

+## Fetch Trait

+The `fetch_trait` is an abstract template containing datalake-specific data fetching functions.
+Each aggregate function must implement this template individually.

 ## Testing

-Some tests reply on Ethereum Mainnet RPC calls.
-For this reason, an ENV variable name `RPC_URL_MAINNET` must be available.
+Some tests require Ethereum Mainnet RPC calls.
+Ensure an environment variable named `RPC_URL_MAINNET` is set.

-To run (from VENV!):
+To run the tests (from the virtual environment), execute:

 ```bash
 make test-full